brazilian-utils/brutils-python/README.md

 Retorna:

-- str: A string da placa de carro formatada ou
-         'None' se a entrada for inválida.
+- str: A string da placa de carro formatada ou lança ValueError se a entrada for inválida.

 Exemplo: